tarwn/lessthandot-hugo/blogs/content/posts/2009-07-06-how-to-copy-data-append-data-into-files.md

 If everything is correct and ad-hoc queries are enabled on your instance you should see all the rows we inserted.

-Now let&#8217;s append a row to the file
+Now let's append a row to the file

 sql
 INSERT INTO OPENROWSET('Microsoft.Jet.OLEDB.4.0',